andrew-jeremy/EduFirm/kafka_implementation.md

 ## In Spark Environment
 1. I first assigned the Kafka messages as "messages" object.
-2. I counted the number of messages which counted at 3280 entires.
+2. I counted the number of messages which counted at 3280 entries.
 3. I also checked the first 20 rows.
 4. Printing the format shows that Kafka messages in "binary" format.
 5. I transformed them into strings format.